The Sigma Program

 This is a service - currently running on a handful of DigitalOcean droplets - that monitors the price and supply of each token within a given index pool, and in the event that either of these jumps up or down by some percentage deemed excessive (currently 20% on all Sigma pools) from one block to the next, freezes swaps between assets in any pools that contain said token.

 It is important to note that whilst a circuit break prevents swaps from taking place within a pool, your funds remain accessible at all times.
-The holders of an index token are always free to burn them back into the underlying assets, at the weights that were frozen when the break was triggered.
+The holders of an index token are always free to burn them back into the underlying assets.

-Going forward, we believe that the DAO should elect a new Sigma committee on a quarterly basis.
+The DAO currently aims to elect a new Sigma committee on a quarterly basis.

-As the Indexed protocol evolves, we aim to improve the ability for Joe Public to create their own indices, with the role of Sigma being relegated to simply maintaining the circuit breaker on newly deployed pools and enacting asset list updates for pools, rather than acting as reviewers and deployers.
+As the Indexed protocol evolves, we aim to introduce the ability for Joe Public to create their own index pools using our technology, with the role of Sigma being downgraded to simply maintaining the circuit breaker and enacting asset list updates for existing Sigma pools, rather than acting as reviewers and deployers.